nhafer88/Mental_Health_Predictor/README.md

 # Mental Health Predictor

 ## Selected Topic
+- Predicting mental health severity in United States based on multiple socioeconomic and enviornmental factors
 ## Reason for Selecting Topic
+- Building a model that can predict mental health risk for an individual
+- The prediction can provide awareness needed to address mental health concerns
 ## Description of Data Sources

 ## Questions Hoping to Answer
+- What are the most and least significant factors in predicting mental health severity?
 ## Communication Protocols
 - Keeping updated on the status of each of our parts in the project and general project status, each team member regularly communicates through Slack messaging and Zoom meetings.
 ## Tools/Resources